-For devices redirected using the PNP Device I/O Subprotocol.
+For devices redirected using the PNP Device Info Subprotocol, I/O redirection takes place using the PNP Device I/O Subprotocol.
 The server creates a new subchannel within the FileRedirectorChannel main channel for each CreateFile Request.
 Subsequent I/O operations related to the file created are passed on this subchannel.
 The server sends the I/O requests to the client on behalf of applications running on the server.
 The client completes the I/O requests and passes the results back to the server.